ATTACH2CLOUD | How to secure MS Outlook attached files

 For example, in Windows, the Windows File Explorer will automatically display a dialog asking for the password used to secure the encrypted Zip file when an attempt is made to open it.

-The fact that this format is public ensures that there are no secret backdoors that would allow malicious third parties not knowing the password to access the contents of your encrypted attachments.
+The fact that this format is public ensures that there are no secret backdoors that would allow malicious third parties not knowing the password to access the contents of your encrypted attachments. - Extremely strong protection:

 Only a brute force attack (a program attempting to open a password protected file by testing different passwords based on password dictionaries or automatically composed passwords) can have a chance to break a password protected Zip file.
 A reasonably long password with a few special characters offers extremely strong protection in this matter: a brute force attack program running on a high-end PC would need, depending on the diversity of characters composing the password, from a few tens of thousands to a few hundred of thousand years to have a chance of finding a 12-character password with special characters, upper and lower case.
 Check here: